locationtech/jts/CONTRIBUTING.md

 In order to have code contributions accepted, the submitter must:

-1. Sign a CLA with the Eclipse Foundation and use the registered email with the Git commits associated to the GitHub pull request.
+1. Sign the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php) (ECA) with the Eclipse Foundation.
+Use the registered email with the Git commits associated to the GitHub pull request.

 ## Develop a Contribution